xspec/xspec-maven-plugin-1/README.md

 * Must I define the Saxon dependency ?

 **Yes, you must**.
 This is to allow to choose between Saxon-HE, Saxon-PE or Saxon-EE, if you have licences.
 As Maven doesn't provide a mechanism for a default dependency, you must specify it.
-You can also choose another releases of Saxon ; 9.7.0-x works correctly.
+You can also choose another releases of Saxon ; 12.4 is required since 3.0.0.

 * Must I define the XSpec dependency ?

-The plugin bundles XSpec 1.5, but that isn't compatible with Saxon >= 10.0.

-Saxon 10.x requires XSpec >= 1.6, which you need to add as a dependency.

-If you're using Saxon 9.x, you don't need to specify the XSpec dependency.
+The plugin bundles - and requires - XSpec 3.1.3.
+So you don't need to specify XSpec release.
+But if newer releases of XSpec are available, you can specify your own release of XSpec.
+For this, excludes `io.xspec:xspec-maven-plugin` from plugin, and add your own dependency (scope `test`) of XSpec.

 * How are surefire reports generated ?